AaronJY/node-microservices/README.md

 - Node
 - MongoDB

-In the real world, each service under `src/services`would live in its own Git repo, and the `src/common` directory (and any other shared code) would be shared across each micro service repo as an npm package.
+In the real world, each service under `src/services` would live in its own Git repo, and the `src/common` directory (and any other shared code) would be shared across each micro service repo as an npm package.
+The purpose of `src/index.ts` is to bootstrap all the services together so you can run them at once for testing/demo purposes.

 ## Disclaimer
-This repo is intended as a playground for myself to figure out how I would write a micro service architecture using NodeJS/TypeScript.
-While you're more than welcome to use this as a reference, it well never be considered "done" and may change drastically from one commit to the next!
+This repo was intended as a playground for figuring out how I would write a micro service architecture using NodeJS/TypeScript.
+While you're more than welcome to use this as a reference, it'll never be considered as "done", and may change drastically from one commit to the next! 😁

 ## Setting up
-**Note:** This repo uses Yarn instead of npm.
+**Note:** This repo uses Yarn 🐁 instead of npm.
 You should be able to use npm without any issues, though you may run into dependency issues as we use a yarn lock file instead of an npm lock file.

 1. Clone the repo somewhere
 2. Run `yarn install` (or `npm install`)